Skip to main content

 Wildlife Ecosystems

 The wildlife of Betancuria Rural Park reflects the challenges of life on one of the most arid islands in the Canary archipelago, with species adapted to scarce water and exposed landscapes.
-The most notable resident is the Canarian Egyptian vulture (Neophron percnopterus majorensis), an endemic subspecies and the only vulture in the Canary Islands, with Fuerteventura hosting its global stronghold of approximately 300 individuals.
-The park's barrancos and cliff faces provide nesting sites for this critically endangered raptor.
+The most notable resident is the Canarian Egyptian vulture (Neophron percnopterus majorensis), an endemic subspecies and the only vulture in the Canary Islands, with Fuerteventura hosting its global stronghold of around 300 individuals recorded across 67 nesting territories in 2017 and listed as Endangered by the IUCN.
+[1] The park's barrancos and cliff faces provide nesting sites for this threatened raptor.
 The Barbary ground squirrel, introduced from North Africa, is abundant throughout the rocky terrain.
 Houbara bustards, though more common in the island's lowland plains, occasionally cross into the park's open areas.
 Endemic lizards (Gallotia atlantica) are the most visible wildlife, basking on rocks and walls throughout the park.
 The dry stone walls and abandoned agricultural terraces provide habitat for invertebrates including endemic beetles and land snails.
 Migrant birds use the park's watercourses during passage, with wagtails, chats, and warblers stopping in the relatively sheltered barrancos.
-The park's limited freshwater resources concentrate wildlife around springs and seasonal pools, creating hotspots of activity.
 Feral goats, descendants of domestic animals, browse the hillsides, contributing to vegetation pressure that park managers seek to control.

 Flora Ecosystems